 Stephanie Summers is the CEO of the Center for Public Justice.
-She also serves as a Trustee of Eastern University, where she received her M.S. in Nonprofit Management, and is a recipient of the inaugural Duke Divinity Reflective Leadership Award.
+She received her M.S. in Nonprofit Management from Eastern University, and is a recipient of the inaugural Duke Divinity Reflective Leadership Award.

 Chelsea Langston Bombino, J.D., is a program officer with the Fetzer Institute.
 Her work as a Fellow with CPJ focuses on increasing public understanding of the importance of religious freedom for faith-based organizations of diverse faiths and mission areas.

 Charles Glenn, Ph.D., is Professor Emeritus of Education Leadership and Policy Studies at Boston University and co-chair of the International Conference on School Choice and Education Reform.
 His extensive publications detail pluralist education systems worldwide.

 Clarke Cochran, Ph.D., is Professor Emeritus of Political Science at Texas Tech University, and the author of numerous books and articles in health care policy, religion and politics, and Catholic social teaching.

 Rev. Dr. Matthew Kaemingk is the Richard John Mouw Assistant Professor of Faith and Public Life and Director of the Richard John Mouw Institute of Faith and Public Life at Fuller Seminary.
 Matthew’s research and teaching in ethics explores questions facing Christians serving in politics, culture, and the marketplace.